UPDATED: 1:15 p.m. ET, Feb. 7, 2022

 Check out the list of books Texas state Rep. Matt Krause would like to ban.
 CLICK HERE

-Listed below are 5 popular books about the black American experience that republicans want to ban.
+Listed below are 10 popular books about the Black American experience that republican want to ban.

 New Kid, by Jerry Craft